meganz/mpenc_doc/source/topics.rst

   Our suggestion: simply ignore the messages that are received too early, until the missing gaps are filled.
-This might seem counter-intuitive, but there are many reasons that this is the best behaviour, discussed [TODO: link].
+This might seem counter-intuitive, but there are many reasons that this is the best behaviour, discussed in [msg-2oo]_.
 There are some other options, but we believe these are all strictly worse.

 Messages not yet acknowledged by all of its intended recipients